dotnet/dotNext/docs/features/cluster/raft.md

 All these implementations can be used as examples of transport for Raft messages.

 ## Architecture
 `RaftCluster` contains implementation of consensus and replication logic so your focus is network-specific programming.
-First of all, you need to derive from this class.
+First, you need to derive from this class.
 There are two main extensibility points when network-specific programing needed:
 * `TMember` generic parameter which should be replaced with actual type argument by the derived class.
 Actual type argument should be a class implementing [IRaftClusterMember](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftClusterMember) interface and other generic constraints.
-This part of implementation contains code necessary for sending Raft-specific messages over the wire.
+This part of the implementation contains code necessary for sending Raft-specific messages over the wire.
 * Body of derived class itself.
-This part of implementation contains code necessary for receiving Raft-specific messages over the wire.
+This part of the implementation contains code necessary for receiving Raft-specific messages over the wire.

 From architecture point of view, these two parts are separated.
 However, the actual implementation may require a bridge between them.